 Is your business ready for these changes?
 Have your programs, policies and procedures been reviewed to ensure compliance?
 How will these changes impact your business and your employees?

-For more information about how I can assist, please contact Stern Cohen today.
+For more information about how we can assist, please contact Stern Cohen today.

-You could probably use the help of our HR Consultant Vana Amanatidis, CHRP.
-Our HR services are effective and economical, without the cost or burden of a long term commitment.Learn More
+You could probably use the help of our in-house HR Consultant.
+Our human resource services are effective and economical, without the cost or burden of a long term commitment.Learn More